acbsp/bonafide.guru/en/contents.rst

 have the authority.
 We can give mudra dharana.
 But nobody else..."
 Some of our swamis say, "These people belong to Uttaradi mutt, they belong to Pejawar mutt.." and so on.
 Again there is division.
-"And you cannot take *vaishnava* *diksha* from some other swami.
+"And you cannot take *Vaiṣṇava* *diksha* from some other swami.
 I am your mula vidya guru.
 You take *diksha* from me."
 No it has become a social right.
 Spirituality has nothing to do with this.
 This is again the present plight of the muttas.
 There are two things.
 One is the social aspect of